-- Despite growth of highly educated workforce and positive in-migration from outside of Virginia, concerns voiced by stakeholders of talent shortages to scale-up startups, despite in-migration. - Lack of networking of entrepreneurs and more formalized efforts to identify startup and emerging company needs outside of Richmond.
+- Despite growth of highly educated workforce and positive in-migration from outside of Virginia, concerns voiced by stakeholders of talent shortages to scale-up startups, despite in-migration. - Lack of cohesive support for entrepreneurs across the region as well as the development of a number of siloed programmatic efforts that are not connected to one another is not allowing for the development of a critical mass of activity that can change the trajectory of economic trends.